rhizomik/copyrightonto/CreationModel/README.md

 > The resulting adaptation to a serial is realised as a **script** that is **performed** by some actors, including Gerard Depardieu, and recorded into a **motion picture**.
 > This motion picture is finally **broadcasted** to users who can tune the resulting communication.

-The previous lifecycle sample scenario is summarised in Figure 1.
+An overview of the sample lifecycle in Table 1 is shown in Figure 1.

 | ![CreationLifecycleSample](http://www.plantuml.com/plantuml/svg/FScn4S8m3030LM01gq-R5YecS1J5rY5RFbawBanFAjh_EtUKs2bCRjLzp0N0yYSLzXfRJ3BKxjGzeJQmobzj_0RKSHgNwbSgj3oT35QZxApzgJi975p2QFxrmGUj9mgzSXj2QKIJ7m00) |
 | :--------------------------------------: |
 | Figure 1.
 Overview of the creation lifecycle sample in Table 1 |

+## Related Work

+This section outlines existing attempts to model creation highlighting their limitations when trying to model complex scenarios like the one presented in Table 1.

 ### IFLA's FRBR Creation Model

-The most used creation model is the one proposed by the International Federation of Library Associations and Institutions (IFLA) called FRBR, Functional Requirements for Bibliographic Records (IFLA Study Group on FRBR, 2013).
+The most referenced creation model is the one proposed by the International Federation of Library Associations and Institutions (IFLA) called FRBR, Functional Requirements for Bibliographic Records [(IFLA Study Group on FRBR, 2013)](#references).
 This standard proposed a set of entities to model creations, which are shown in Figure 2 and detailed next:

 - **Work**: a distinct intellectual or artistic creation.
 A work is an abstract entity; there is no single material object one can point to as the work.
 We recognize the work through individual realizations or expressions of the work, but the work itself exists only in the commonality of content between and among the various expressions of the work.
 - **Expression**: the intellectual or artistic realization of a Work in the form of alpha-numeric, musical, or choreographic notation, sound, image, object, movement, etc., or any combination of such forms.